MattGaarder/js-FCC/Notes/definitive-notes.md

 </br>

+---

-**In Chapter 5, we introduced the for/in loop (and we’ll see it again shortly, in §6.6).
-The power of this JavaScript statement becomes clear when you consider its use with associative arrays.**
-Here is how you would use it when computing the total value of a
+In Chapter 5, we introduced the for/in loop (and we’ll see it again shortly, in §6.6).
+The power of this JavaScript statement becomes clear when you consider its use with associative arrays.
+Here is how you would use it when computing the total value of a portfolio:
-portfolio:

 ```
 function computeValue(portfolio) {
 let total = 0.0;